Joseph Fahys & Co.: History

 The founder of the company, Joseph Fahys, was born on May 28, 1832, in Belfort, France.
 In 1848, Fahys emigrated from France to the United States with his mother.

-He was apprenticed to Ulysses Savoye, of West Hoboken, New Jersey, who was one of the two first watch case makers in the United States.
+He was apprenticed to Ulysse Savoye (1811-1886), of West Hoboken, New Jersey, who was one of the two first watch case makers in the United States.
 He remained Savoye's employee for five years until beginning an independent career at the age of 21.

 In 1857, Fahys opened his own business in New York City and in 1861 built an additional factory, under the name Foutenbach & Sons, in Carlstadt, New Jersey In 1878 the factory was renamed Joseph Fahys.

 The business was officially incorporated in 1881, and in 1882 moved operations to Sag Harbor, New York.
 The watch plant in Sag Harbor was titled ‘The Fahys Watch Case Co.’, while the firm in New York remained under the name ‘Joseph Fahys & Co.’
 The corporation absorbed the Brooklyn Watch Case Company and the Alvin Manufacturing Company of New Jersey.

 During this time, the company not only manufactured watch cases but was also the biggest producer of silverware in the United States.
 Fahys used his influence and success to found the Jewellers Board of Trade in 1884, and was the first president of the Watchcase Manufacturers Association.

 During the latter part of the 19th Century, the company was the largest manufacturer of gold and silver watch cases in the United States.
 Fahys’ watch factory in Sag Harbor created an immediate demand for manual as well as skilled labor.
 A large proportion of its laborers were retired seamen and immigrants.

 Fahys employed a high number of Hungarian, Polish, and Italian workers, many of whom were expert engravers.
 The company earned a reputation for providing excellent working conditions and benefits for its employees.
 Under growing financial strain Fahys sold the Sag Harbor plant to Joseph Bulova, an Austrian watchmaker who continued to produce watch cases in the factory until 1975.